Skip to main content

 Contributory resources

 A list of Resources contributing to this anomaly is displayed after the cost anomaly chart.
-Combining with Anomaly details, this list helps you better understand what caused the anomaly and enables you to make informed decisions swiftly.
+Combining with Additional info, this list helps you better understand what caused the anomaly and enables you to make informed decisions swiftly.

 The example below shows the contributory resources of a service-level anomaly caused by multiple SKUs across different projects.